USDA Updates Plant Hardiness Zone Map

 Learn how to find the first and last frost dates in your region.

-Take a look at the USDA’s Plant Hardiness Zone Map online.
-Identify your location, match the color in your region with the key next to the map, and voila: that’s your number.
-You may want to choose plants that are one zone hardier than your region, just for a bit of added insurance.
+As Melinda advises, take a look at the USDA’s revised Plant Hardiness Zone Map online.
+Identify your location, enter your zip code, match the color in your region with the key next to the map, and voila: that’s your number.
+You may want to choose plants that are one zone hardier than your region, just for a bit of added cold-snap insurance.
 (If you’re in Canada, you can find your Plant Hardiness Zone Map here.)

-Each of the 13 zones in the United States represents a 10-degree Fahrenheit band of minimum winter temperatures.
+Each of the 13 zones represents a 10-degree Fahrenheit band of minimum winter temperatures.
 Those areas are then subdivided into 5-degree segments (that’s why you may see “a” or “b”) to more precisely represent that area within each section.
 You’ll also notice that the lower the number, the colder the winter temperatures.

 It’s also a good idea to find a native plant society in your area or connect with your local extension office.
-Experts can recommend options that will flourish in your plant zone and growing conditions.
+Master gardeners and native plant experts can recommend options that will flourish in your plant zone and growing conditions.